codidact/feature-development/scoped/flag/duplicate.md

 Yes, "duplicate" is intentionally not part of a "close" flow.
 Duplicates are different and should be thought of as helping to get to an answer faster, not shutting a question down.

+For front-end designers: assume that friendly message to the OP is 2-3 sentences, not just a one-liner, plus the comment(s).